Excessive force allegations against immigration agents are the focus of a Chicago court hearing

 Ellis will weigh how to respond to allegations that federal immigration agents in the Chicago area have used excessive force, following a surge of recent court filings detailing tense encounters between agents and local residents.

-“There were snipers on the corners of the roof,” Curran said.
-“I have many loved ones around the country and they still don’t believe what I’m describing.”
+“I could see inside the barrel,” Cortez testified.
+“My heart accelerated.
+I was nervous they were going to shoot.”

-The courtroom grew tense as Justice Department lawyer Sarmad Khojasteh challenged whether Curran actually saw people being shot by tear gas.
+Brendan Curran, a priest and co-founder of Priests for Justice for Immigrants, described being teargassed outside the Broadview facility.

-“I observed federal agents launching projectiles from the corner of the roof at the people who were not armed and not violent in any way,” Curran responded, before describing his eyes and nose watering after he was tear gassed.
+“I observed federal agents launching projectiles from the corner of the roof at the people who were not armed and not violent in any way,” Curran said.

 Chicago Newspaper Guild Executive Director Emily Steelhammer also took the stand, recounting how members of the union said they were hit with rubber bullets, pepper balls and chemical weapons, including tear gas.
 The incidents mostly occurred in Broadview, but also took place at other Chicago-area demonstrations, she said.